Indiana Criminal Defense Lawyers

 As you can see terms go much further than “don’t pick up a new case”.
 Have you found yourself in violation of your terms of Probation?
 If so, you have probably been given a notice of your violation of probation “VOP”, and will soon be having an Initial Hearing on the VOP or have already had that and will next be having what is called a “Fact Finding Hearing”.
 Fact Finding hearings require a different standard for the State to prove the violation.
 In fact, it’s a much easier standard, than what is required when facing original charges.
 If they are able to prove the violation, you could be facing jail time, or other consequences, if found in violation of your probation.

 So obviously you still have various rights you need to make sure are protected.
 If you have found yourself in this unfortunate circumstance, you need an attorney who has experience dealing with Probation Violations, and can adequately represent you in your case.
-To discuss your Indiana probation violation, please call to set up a consultation with one of our Indiana Criminal Defense Lawyers, trained to deal with your case.
+To discuss your Indiana probation violation, please call to set up a consultation with one of our Indiana Criminal Defense Lawyers at Duepner Law, we are trained to deal with your case.